 Fly fishing is a very popular sport, especially in the United States.
 California is no exception, as fly fishing has a strong presence in the state.
 There are many locations to choose from for anglers, ranging from the Sierra Nevada Mountains to the Pacific Ocean.

-The most popular fish to pursue in California are trout, including Rainbow Trout and Brown Trout.
-In addition, there are also Steelhead, Salmon and Bass that can be caught on fly.
-For those looking for a more challenging Target species, smallmouth bass can be found in lakes and reservoirs throughout the state.
+The most commonly sought-after fish in California are trout, such as Rainbow Trout and Brown Trout.
+Additionally, Steelhead, Salmon, and Bass can be successfully caught using fly fishing techniques.
+For those seeking a greater challenge, smallmouth bass can also be found in numerous lakes and reservoirs across the state.

 The majority of fly fishing spots can be found near rivers and streams.
 The American River is one of the most popular rivers to fish on in California due to its wide variety of trout species available.